 Both companies partnered to test the new blockchain-powered peer-to-peer (P2P) energy trading system using LO3’s experience in the area.
 Other technologies currently in the pipeline to be tested includes a multi-party (p2p) trading between 200 businesses and residential participants.

 While commenting on the technology, Mark Hanafin, the Chief Executive Officer at Centrica Business, disclosed that the partnership “is an exciting opportunity for us to test blockchain technology beyond the theoretical and put it into practice.”
 Mark Hanafin explained that the adoption of new digital technologies is already having a positive impact on the energy industry, helping them proffer solutions in delivering energy and services to their customers.

 In response to the news, LO3 disclosed that it’ll offer the platform to large commercial and industrial companies the opportunity to place their own orders for customized power blocks that are then matched with the best offer in a competitive system.

 Across the world, innovative technology powered by blockchain is been designed to help tackle contemporary challenges people face.
-For example, Just Verv an engineering firm has the first UK’s solar energy trade using blockchain technology as part of electric power regulator Ofgem’s Sandbox initiative.
+For example, Just Verv an engineering firm has completed the first UK’s solar energy trade using blockchain technology as part of electric power regulator Ofgem’s Sandbox initiative.
 During the Ofgem’s Sandbox test, excess clean energy generated by a community’s solar power farm at the Banister Housing Estate in Hackney, a London district, was sent to a nearby residential building using the blockchain technology and Artificial Intelligence.